Policy Choice in Time Series by Empirical Welfare Maximization: Application

 \section{Application}

-Over the past two years, policy makers around the world have faced the problem of making effective policies to respond to the Covid-19 pandemic.
+During the Covid-19 pandemic, policymakers around the world faced the problem of making effective policies.
 In this section, we illustrate the usage of T-EWM with an application to choosing the stringency of restrictions imposed in the United States during the pandemic.
-Throughout this section, we consider the following setup: The treatment $W_{t}$ is a binary indicator for whether the government relaxes restrictions at week $t$. $W_{t}=1$ means the stringency of restrictions is maintained or increased from time $t-1$. $W_{t}=0$ means restrictions are relaxed.
+Let the treatment $W_{t}$ be a binary indicator for whether the government maintains restrictions at week $t$: $W_{t}=1$ indicates that the stringency of restrictions is maintained or increased from week $t-1$, while $W_{t}=0$ indicates that restrictions are relaxed.
 The stringency of restrictions is measured by the Oxford Stringency Index, which is described in Section \ref{subsec:Data-description}.
-We assume that a change in the stringency of restrictions at time $t$ will have a lagged effect on deaths, and set the outcome variable $Y_{t}$ to be \emph{$-1\times$two-week ahead deaths}.
-The time $t$ information set is,
+We assume that a change in the stringency of restrictions at time $t$ will have a lagged effect on deaths, and set the outcome variable $Y_{t}$ to be \emph{$-1\times$two-week-ahead deaths}.
+The information set at time $t$ is,

-The variables in $X_{t}$ are chosen to include the most important factors considered by policy makers when deciding the stringency of restriction.
-The inclusion of the economic conditions reflects policy makers concerns over the economic effect of restrictions.
+The variables in $X_{t}$ are chosen to include the most important factors considered by policymakers when deciding the stringency of restrictions.
+The inclusion of the economic conditions reflects policymakers' concerns over the economic effect of restrictions.
 Finally, the propensity score is estimated as a logit model with a linear index,